nus-cs2113-AY2021S2/ip/README.md

 # Duke project

 This is a project template for a greenfield Java project.
 It's named after the Java baddest mascot _Duke the Dawg_.
 Duke is a certified fresh task list handler that allows you to plan your activities according to your schedule.
 Quite sick right?
-Given below are input commands:
+Enough said... hope you give Duke much love!
    ```
    Hello from
     ____        _